Simnas: Culture and Arts

 Since the beginning of the Lithuanian national revival in the end of the 19th century, gradually started to establish cultural organizations.
-In 1893 the Catholic society "Žiburys" was founded, a pioneer of the temperance movement.
-In 1906 "Žiburys" established a library in town and in 1910 organized a first theatre play.
+In 1893, the Catholic society "Žiburys" was founded, a pioneer of the temperance movement.
+In 1906, "Žiburys" established a library in town and in 1910 organized a first theatre play.
 It sparked the creation of the town theatre in 1937.

 After World War II, a cultural centre was established 1944 - 1952 in the parish hall.
 Due to growing population demand, the cultural centre relocated to a derelict synagogue.
 It had more space.
 The newly built cultural centre was opened in 1984 with cinema, library, discoteque, conference and rehearsal halls.
-Today, as of 2022, the Centre hosts 2 dance groups and 6 music bands.
+As of 2022, the Centre hosts 2 dance groups and 6 music bands.

-From 1994 Special school has the theatre "Runa".
-Every year they produce one play and all 20 actors are children and teens with impaired intellect.
+From 1994, Special school has the theatre "Runa".
+Every year they produce one play and all actors are children or teens with impaired intellect.

 The first newspaper "Kelias į Komunizmá" circulated 1951 - 1959.
 Town had its own printing house.

 In 1972, on the outskirts of town, the Catholic Church started publishing the underground newspaper "Lietuvos Bažnyčios Kronika".
 Newspapers reported about the situation in Lithuania, how soviet authorities supprest everyday life and about their crimes against humanity.
 It was printed in two languages: Lithuanian - to circulate across Lithuania, and in English - to distribute in the Western world.
-Newspaper lasted until 1989 and throughout its life span it never was caught by soviet security.
+The newspaper lasted until 1989 and throughout its life span it never was caught by soviet security.
 It is a unique phenomenon and the only newspaper of its kind in Lithuania and in the entire Soviet Union.

-In 2000 Simnas had a short lived newspaper Simno Kronika.
+In 2000, Simnas had a short lived newspaper Simno Kronika.